Reference

 Outputs (Configuring the EX-CommandStation)

 EX‑CommandStation supports optional OUTPUT control of any unused Arduino Pins for custom purposes.
 Pins can be activated or de-activated.
 The default is to set ACTIVE pins HIGH and INACTIVE pins LOW.
-However, this default behavior can be inverted for any pin in which case ACTIVE=LOW and INACTIVE=HIGH.
+However, this default behaviour can be inverted for any pin in which case ACTIVE=LOW and INACTIVE=HIGH.

 Definitions and state (ACTIVE/INACTIVE) for pins are retained in EEPROM and restored on power-up.
 The default is to set each defined pin to active or inactive according to its restored state.
 However, the default behaviour can be modified so that any pin can be forced to be either active or inactive upon power-up regardless of its previous state before power-down.